Learning That Honors the Whole Child

 Morning Math may include —

-• Numerical relationships, patterns, and tools
+• Numerical relationships, patterns, and tools.

-• Numeracy – concept, history, patterns
+• Numeracy: concept, history, and patterns

-• Measurement – volume, length, weight; units; application (play, cooking, building)
+• Measurement: volume, length, weight, units, application (play, cooking, building)

-• Basic operations – concept, application, memorize
+• Operations: concept, application, memorization

-• Ratios – fractions, rates, applications (cooking, building)
+• Ratios: fractions, rates, applications (cooking, building)

-• Resources – We will use a variety of resources.
-One key resource may be Making Math Meaningful: A Source Book for Teaching Math in Grades One through Five.
-2nd N. Fabrie, W. Gottenbos, and J. York.
+• Resources: we use a variety of resources.
+One key resource is “Making Math Meaningful: A Source Book for Teaching Math in Grades One Through Five.
+2nd Ed.
+N. Fabrie, W. Gottenbos, and J. York.
 Jamie York Press.
 ISBN: 9781938210013

 Morning Language Arts